tarunsachdeva/blog/_posts/2018-09-06-code-thursday-crypto.markdown

 * Trust and Consensus - I'll examine the concepts of how blockchains enable market consensus, the incentives associated, how trust in decentralized networks is built, and how it can be applied more widely.

-* Building Decentralized Services - In this final week, I'll examine the current state of the web3 development stack, with a particular emphasis of how developers today need to shift their thinking in a world of decentralized development.
+* Building Decentralized Services - In this final week, I'll look at what this means for entrepreneurs and developers.
+Tokens have the potential to change  the current state of the web3 development stack, with a particular emphasis of how developers today need to shift their thinking in a world of decentralized development.

 There are number of amazing resources already available on all these topics, which I'll link to during each week.